theopmw/Top-Spots-London/README.md

     </script>
     ```

-For futher reading on additional libraries, see the Google Documentation [here](https://developers.google.com/maps/documentation/javascript/libraries)
+For futher reading on additional libraries, see the Google Documentation [here](https://developers.google.com/maps/documentation/javascript/libraries).

 ## Credits
 ---
+### Code

+* My Mentor, Spencer Barriball for providing guidance and inspiration.
 * [Bootstrap4](https://getbootstrap.com/): Bootstrap Library used throughout the project for the Bootstrap Grid System, to make the site responsive and for select Bootstrap Components.

-### Code
+* Various online resources utilised for guidance throught the project - [CSS Tricks](https://css-tricks.com/), [Stack Overflow](https://stackoverflow.com/), [W3 Schools](https://www.w3schools.com/) and Google Developers Documentation.
+    * All code modified from external sources to suit the needs of the project are attributed via comments above the code throughout the project.

 ### Content

+* All content was written by the developer.

 ### Media

-#### Icons
+#### Icons:

-Map marker icons used were taken from [Map Icons Collection](https://mapicons.mapsmarker.com) (full licence information [here](https://mapicons.mapsmarker.com/about/license/)):
+* Map marker icons used were created using [Map Icons Collection](https://mapicons.mapsmarker.com) (full licence information [here](https://mapicons.mapsmarker.com/about/license/)):

 ![Restaurant Icon](assets/images/map_icons/restaurant.png) [Restaurant Icon](https://mapicons.mapsmarker.com/markers/restaurants-bars/restaurants/restaurant/)